miguno/akka-mock-scheduler/README.md

     [info]   + Given a time with a scheduler
     [info]   + And an execution context
     [info]   + When I schedule a recurring task
-    [info]   + And I advance the time so that task is executed once [info]   + And I cancel the task and advance the time further [info]   + Then the task should not run any more [info] MockCancellableSpec:
+    [info]   + And I advance the time so that the task is executed once [info]   + And I cancel the task and advance the time further [info]   + Then the task should not run any more [info] MockCancellableSpec: